subjectiverealityy/local-teas-website/README.md

 https://offee.dcms.site/

 ### Note
-The rectangular div on the top left corner (in the header) is a placeholder for the logo.
-Since the site has no logo, I included an image tag; but it is not linked to any image that is present within the project and thus, no image is shown.
-The div still works like a logo would (if there was one for this project).
-It links back to the homepage when clicked.
+The rectangular div on the top left corner (in the header) is a placeholder for a logo image.
+The website has no logo so the image tag links to an image that is not present within the project and thus, no image is shown.
+The div still works like a logo would and links back to the homepage when clicked.